ankaAR/bestiario5e/_creatures/martial-arts-adept.md

 ***Multiataque.*** The adept makes three unarmed strikes or three dart attacks.

-***Unarmed Strike.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
+***Unarmed Strike.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 7 (1d8+3) puntos de daño contundente.
 If the target is a creature, the adept can choose one of the following additional effects:

 * The target must succeed on a DC 13 Strength saving throw or drop one item it is holding (adept's choice).